-Salford Community Safety Partnership (CSP) are driving forward five priorities that reflect our most pressing community safety issues as identified through needs assessments and by listening to the views of those living and working in the city.
+Salford Community Safety Partnership (CSP) is a strong and mature partnership made up of the Responsible Authorities and other public, voluntary and private organisations that actively contribute to the work of the partnership.
+The overarching aim of the CSP is to build safer, stronger, more resilient communities in Salford and reduce the fear of crime.
+To achieve this aim, there is a focus on the collective efforts and resources of partners to drive forward on five priorities that reflect our most pressing community safety issues as identified through needs assessments and by listening to the views of those living and working in the city.
 The Partnership priorities are:

-- Driving down crime
+- Driving down crime.

-- · Tackling anti-social behaviour
+- Tackling anti-social behaviour.

-- Building resilient communities
+- · Building resilient communities.

-- Protecting vulnerable people
+- Protecting vulnerable people.

-- Reducing offending
+- Reducing offending.